Softvelum/ffmpeg-build-scripts/README.md

 build_ffmpeg_4.1.4_libx265.sh - this script builds FFmpeg with libx265

-Building this library wll require libx265-dev package to be installed.
+Building this library will require libx265-dev package to be installed.
 Run these commands for installation:

 For Ubuntu: